-Continuing their drive to become a national leader in undergraduate environmental and sustainability studies, Washington College in Chestertown, Maryland is opening an 11,300 square foot building to provide faculty offices, teaching, and lab space for their growing environmental academic programs.
-The building is located on a brownfield site, previously purchased and remediated by the college, directly on the Chester River that allows students the ability to immediately collect, observe and process samples associated with their coursework.
+As a national leader in undergraduate environmental and sustainability studies, Washington College in Maryland recently opened this new 10,000 square foot environmental center.
+It provides faculty offices, teaching, and lab space for the college's growing environmental academic programs.
+The environmental center was built on a brownfield site that the college had remediated.
+It is directly on the Chester River, allowing students the ability to immediately collect, observe and process samples associated with their coursework.

-To emphasize Washington College’s commitment to meet the highest standards of sustainability, the project is pursuing the Living Building Challenge Petal Certification.
-CMTA helped the design team achieve drastic energy reduction by incorporating envelope, HVAC, and lighting design best practices, conduct owner utilization charrettes to understand better and optimize plug load energy use.
-In addition to performing the energy model, CMTA also designed the 89kW roof-mounted photovoltaic array along with a 60kWh lithium-ion energy storage system and microgrid controls for resiliency.
+To emphasize Washington College’s commitment to meet the highest standards of sustainability, the college is pursuing Living Building Challenge Petal certification for this building.
+CMTA helped the design team achieve drastic energy reduction by incorporating envelope, HVAC, and lighting design best practices.
+CMTA also conducted owner utilization charrettes to understand their needs better and optimize plug load energy use.

 CMTA also provided building optimization commissioning, performance verification, and building pressure testing construction services.